Scaylin/nodeproject/README.md

 Lessons can be created within the lesson Creation Tab.
 Its usage is simple: enter the information in the corresponding spaces and submit it.
 Finally The List Tab allows quick access to the whole available database of lessons

+## Contribution

+For our project every member actively contributed to the project however that is not reflected on the commit history as we had trouble adjusting to github.

+We worked together on the different features, everyone did about 25%.

 ## Development server